juju/docs/src/en/charms-destroy.md

 To completely remove and terminate all running services, the instances they were running on and the bootstrap node itself, you need to run the command:

-    juju destroy-environment &LT;environment&GT;
+    juju destroy-environment <environment>

 This will completely remove all instances running under the current environment profile.
 As there is no 'undo' capability, some further safety precautions have been added to this command.

 - You will be prompted to confirm the destruction of the environment

 ## Removing Relations

 To remove relations between deployed services, you should see [ the docs section on charm relationships](charms-relations.html#removing).

 ## Caveats